Adapting scripts to PDB version 3

 - changes in PDB signatures for multi-layer support

-- changes in error messages
+- changes in error detection for calls to the PDB

 - changes in logging